Wilm0r/giggity/README.md

 This is likely a better option than scanning a QR now that good ad-free QR scanners appear to be rare.
 But where possible, consider just adding your event to the menu as explained in the next section.

+## Locating the XML/ICS file

+It is not always easy to locate a file usable for Giggity, sometimes organisers just publish a grid on a webpage, other times they just don't know there is an option in the CfP system to expose it.
+Knowing which software they used for the call for paper usually helps locating the file.
+A few platforms generate the web view on the fly by parsing the XML, and have the URL hardcoded in the HTML code.
+It is not forbidden to ask the organisers which platform they use, and if they have the file at hand.

+Some conferences just publish a link to the ICS and XML files somewhere on the schedule page, look for it.

+### Pretalx

+Pretalx exposes export formats in a drop-down menu on the schedule web page, in the top-right corner, right after the Version number.
+Use the last entry named "*XML (frab compatible)*".

+It is usually in the form: `https://<CFPHOST>/<CONFERENCE>/schedule/export/schedule.xml`

+### OSEM

+It usually is in the form: `https://<CFPHOST>/conferences/<CONFERENCE>/schedule.xml`

 ## Adding your event to the default menu